markus41/portfolio/README.md

 ```

 Blueprints live under the `workflows/` folder by default (override with the
 `WORKFLOWS_DIR` environment variable).
+The API will create this directory on
+first use if it does not already exist.
 Launch the included Streamlit UI for a
 simple editor:

 ```bash